Macronutrients, often referred to as macros, can be confusing. Many wonder what are macros in diet and nutrition and what are proper ratios.

 Macrobiotic diets are grain-heavy and not recommended due to the impact on blood sugar.
 Though macrobiotic diets advocate eating slow-burning grains, people who are trying to lose weight and normalize blood sugar levels are better off restricting grain intake.

 A low carb keto diet has been found to have many health benefits.
 If you are looking to lose weight and improve health, turn to eating low carb high fat.
-You can find excellent recipes that have a lower-carb, higher-fat and protein macro ratio here.
+You can find several low carb meal ideas that have a lower-carb, higher-fat and protein macro ratio in our recipes.